Knowledge Sharing in Manufacturing using Large Language Models: User Evaluation and Model Benchmarking: Background

-The pre-training of LLMs on large-scale, mixed-source corpora allows them to capture extensive knowledge \cite{zhao2023survey}, and demonstrate proficiency in interpreting complex information \cite{jawahar-etal-2019-bert}, generating general reasoning and insights \cite{wei2022emergent}, and aiding knowledge-intensive decision-making in various contexts.
-Consequently, researchers have been exploring LLMs adoption in both general and domain-specific tasks.
+Training Large Language Models (LLMs) on numerous, diverse texts results in the embedding of extensive knowledge~\cite{zhao2023survey}.
+LLMs can also adeptly interpret complex information~\cite{jawahar-etal-2019-bert}, general reasoning~\cite{wei2022emergent}, and aiding knowledge-intensive decision-making.
+Consequently, researchers have been exploring applying LLM-powered tools in domain-specific tasks~\cite{Xie2023DARWINSD,Wen2023ChatHomeDA,Zhang2023BridgingTI}.

-However, despite their advantages, the responses generated by LLMs in the mentioned scenarios may encounter two potential issues: (1) outdated information originating from the model's pre-training date, and (2) inaccuracies in factual representation, known as “hallucination”\cite{bang2023multitask, zhao2023survey}.
-To address these challenges and leverage the capabilities of LLMs in domain-specific knowledge-intensive tasks, chain-of-thought and few-shot prompting \cite{brown2020, gao-etal-2021-making} techniques are utilized.
+Despite their potential benefits, the responses generated by LLMs may have two potential issues: (1) outdated information originating from the model's training date, and (2) inaccuracies in factual representation, known as ``hallucinations''~\cite{bang2023multitask, zhao2023survey}.
+To address these challenges and leverage the capabilities of LLMs in domain-specific knowledge-intensive tasks, several techniques can be used, such as chain-of-thought~\cite{wei2022chain}, few-shot prompting~\cite{brown2020, gao-etal-2021-making}, and retrieval augmented generation~\cite{lewis2020retrieval}.

-This section explores LLM-based tools designed to acquire information and support decision making in both non-manufacturing and manufacturing settings.

-Using few-shot prompting to retrieve information across diverse topics, \cite{semnani2023wikichat} introduced an open-domain LLM-powered chatbot called WikiChat.
+Using few-shot prompting to retrieve information across diverse topics,~\citet{semnani2023wikichat} introduced an open-domain LLM-powered chatbot called WikiChat.
 WikiChat utilizes a 7-stage pipeline of few-shot prompted LLM that suggests facts verified against Wikipedia, retrieves additional up-to-date information, and generates coherent responses.
-They used a hybrid human-and-LLM method to evaluate the chatbot on different topics for factuality, alignment with real-worth truths and verifiable facts, and conversationality, a compound metric that scores how informational, natural, non-repetitive, and temporally correct the response is.
+They used a hybrid human-and-LLM method to evaluate the chatbot on different topics for factuality, alignment with real-worth truths and verifiable facts, and conversationality.
+This compound metric scores how informational, natural, non-repetitive, and temporally correct the response is.
 Their solution significantly outperforms GPT-3.5 in factuality, with an average improvement of 24.4\% while staying on par in conversationality.
-Others have explored the capabilities of LLMs in domain-specific tasks such as extracting structured data from unstructured healthcare texts \cite{tang2023does}, providing medical advice \cite{nov2023putting}, simplifying radiology reports \cite{jeblick2022chatgpt}, Legal Judgement Prediction from multilingual legal documents \cite{trautmann2022legal}, and scientific writing \cite{Alkaissi.2023}.
+Others have explored the capabilities of LLMs in domain-specific tasks such as extracting structured data from unstructured healthcare texts~\cite{tang2023does}, providing medical advice~\cite{nov2023putting}, simplifying radiology reports~\cite{jeblick2022chatgpt}, Legal Judgement Prediction from multilingual legal documents~\cite{trautmann2022legal}, and scientific writing~\cite{Alkaissi.2023}.